Jack11119/Exp-7-Array-and-strings/README.md

 Initialize sum to 0, max and min to the first element.
 Loop through the array:
 Add each element to sum.

+ Maximum and Minimum :
  Update max if current element is greater.
 Update min if current element is smaller.
 Compute average: avg = (float)sum / n.
 Display sum, avg, max, and min.

-🔷 Part B: String Initialization
+ Part B: String Initialization

 Initialize str1 using direct assignment ("Hello").
 Initialize str2 using constructor syntax ("World").
 Concatenate str1 and str2 into str3.
 Display all three strings.

-🔷 Part C: String Reversal
+ Part C: String Reversal

 Copy str3 into rev.
-Reverse rev using the reverse() function.
+using for loop compring the string index.
 Print the reversed string.

-🔷 Part D: Palindrome Checking
+ Part D: Palindrome Checking

 Prompt the user to enter a string check.
 Copy check into reversedCheck.